zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 ## Telemetry

 If you want to have some data about reached usage milestones pushed to external systems, enable telemetry in the ZITADEL configuration.
-Include https://zitadel.com/usage in the list of endpoints if you want to help the ZITADEL maintainers improve the product's usability by giving them some insights.
-Don't forget to opt in by setting Telemetry.Enabled to true.

 The following table describes the milestones that are sent to the endpoints: